 Continue to 11 of 12 below.

 - Gems collection from Florim USA

 Brilliant Gold Glass Tile

 You're sure to capture the attention of guests and residents alike when you install this glass tile as your bathroom backsplash, with its bold horizontal slashes of gold, hints of green, and shadows of icy-rock.
-Glass tiles provide one of the easiest-to-clean tile surfaces, and the transluscence positively glows with light.
+Glass tiles provide one of the easiest-to-clean tile surfaces, and the translucent surfaces positively glow with reflected light.